Simple Form

 Between these two commands come a number of optional subcommands which define the gadgets on the form.

-The following example defines a small form, containing the text 'Hello World'
+The following example defines a small form, containing the text 'Hello World', and a button labelled ‘Goodbye', which removes the form when pressed:

-setup form !!hello paragraph .Message text 'Hello world' button .bye 'Goodbye' OK exit
+paragraph .Message text 'Hello world'

 Some points to note about the above definition and the form it creates are:

-- there are no user-defined methods on this form, and so the setup
+• there are no user-defined methods on this form, and so the setup form . . . exit sequence is the complete form definition;

-sequence is the complete form definition; - the paragraph command adds a paragraph gadget to the form (a paragraph gadget is just a piece of text displayed on the form).
+• the paragraph command adds a paragraph gadget to the form (a paragraph gadget is just a piece of text displayed on the form).
 The name of the gadget is Message, and the dot before the name indicates that the gadget is a member of the form.
 The text itself is specified after the keyword TEXT.

-.
+• the button subcommand adds a button gadget named .bye.
+The text on the button will be ‘Goodbye'.
 The keyword OK is a form control attribute that specifies that the action of this button is to remove the form from the screen.

 To display the form in this example, you can use the command: